kids-first/Kids-First-Sentieon-Joint-Cohort-Genotyping-Workflow/README.md

 ## [Easy Cohort Calling Workflow](docs/KF_COHORT_JG_SINGLE_WF.md)
 This workflow runs on the CAVATICA platform with few parameters necessary to run.
-The platform has an internal workflow scatter limit of ~2200 files, which means, **if your cohort size is greater than this, it will not run!**.
+The platform has an internal workflow scatter limit of ~2200 files, which means, **if your cohort size is greater than this, it will not run!**
 To load this app into your project, follow the instructions in the [sbpack](https://pypi.org/project/sbpack/) install to load `workflow/kf-joint-cohort-call-by-chr-wf.cwl`

 ## [Advanced Cohort Calling Workflow](docs/KF_NOTEBOOK_JG_WORKFLOW.md)